simdnt/redmine_free_gantt/README.md

  * resizable subject area.
  * moving and resizing issues in gantt

-jquery.layout-1.4.1.js and jquery.layout.state.js has to be placed manually under assets/javascripts. custom field for status display has to be configured in source code.
+jquery.layout-1.4.1.js and jquery.layout.state.js have to be placed manually under assets/javascripts. custom field for status display has to be configured in source code.

-Running on Redimne 3.4.4
+Running on Redmine 3.4.4